Igboland: Kingdom of Nri (900–c. 1560)

 The northern Igbo Kingdom of Nri, rising around the 10th century based on Umunri traditions, is credited with the foundation of much of Igboland's culture, customs, and religious practices.
 It is the oldest existing monarchy in present-day Nigeria.
 It was around the mid-10th century that the divine figure Eri is said to have migrated, according to Umunri lore, to the Anambra (Omambara) river basin — specifically at its meeting with Ezu river known as Ezu na Omambara in present-day Aguleri.
 The exact origins of Eri are unknown and much of Nri traditions present him as a divine leader and civiliser sent from heaven to begin civilisation.

 Due to historic trade and migration of old, other people also entered the Igboland in about the fourteenth or fifteenth centuries and mixed with the natives.
 Towards the western end of Igboland, across the Niger River, rose a man known as Eze Chima who fled Benin with his accomplices after a dispute with the Oba of Benin who consequently exiled him in the 1560s.
 As they left Benin City heading eastwards, Eze Chima and his followers settled in a number of lands and established monarchies with the natives in those areas.
 Those grew into townships and kingdoms after the 16th century.
 Collectively, these places are known as Umuezechima which translates as 'the children or descendants of king Chima'.

 Igbo wars and European contact (1450–1750)

 Igboland was historically known as the Ibo(e), Ebo(e), and Ibwo Country by early European explorers.
-Igboland was conquered by the British Empire after several decades of resistance on all fronts; some of the most famous of the resistance include the Ekumeku Movement, the Anglo-Aro War, and the Aba Women's Riots which was contributed to by women of different ethnic backgrounds in eastern Nigeria.
+Igboland was conquered by the British Empire after several decades of resistance on all fronts; some of the most famous of the resistance include the Ekumeku Movement, the Anglo-Aro War, and the Aba Women's Riots which started in present day Aba and was contributed to by women of neighbouring ethnic backgrounds in eastern Nigeria.